Now Reading

 3. Professional Prospects And Networking Opportunities

 The film industry is a notoriously difficult field to break into, with inbred hierarchies and an infamous penchant for hiring insiders.
 However, film school can give you a head start by providing access to prominent film professionals.
-Many film schools have relationships with major studios and production companies, who often come in to speak to students or offer internships.
+Many film schools have relationships with major studios and production companies, who often come in to speak to students or offer film internships.
 Additionally, film school provides an opportunity to meet other aspiring filmmakers from all over the world, many of whom will end up being lifelong collaborators and friends.

 You will also form lasting relationships with classmates and peers, with whom you will be working on your thesis film, and many other projects.
 A strong network of alumni will help get your foot in the door when it comes to consistent jobs, or interesting independent projects.
 It pays to be courteous and modest too, as word of mouth goes a long way in such a tight-knit, if occasionally intimidating, industry.
 It’ll be immensely helpful to look for film schools that espouse a strong focus on building networks and placing students under the tutelage of respectable institutions and mentors.